Choose the best beaches in Italy in autumn and winter, you will find unforgettable charms.. Here are the top 10 locations not to be missed

-Among the many places to visit in Calabria, Tropea is certainly among the most famous.
+Among the many places to visit in Calabria, Tropea is certainly among the most famous, ideal destination when choosing beaches in Italy in autumn and winter.
 The white sand beach is wonderful and if the climate does not allow swimming, it is still worth a visit to take a long walk in the sun and enjoy the scent of the sea in autumn.

 The historic center is full of palaces that sometimes are located directly overhanging the cliff and which testify to the noble past of the city, founded by the Angevins almost a millennium ago.

 The cathedral, from the Norman period, is not to be missed, but one of the most evocative monuments of Tropea is the church of Santa Maria dell'Isola.
 It is located on top of a huge rock that was once, in fact, an island.
 Then, after the earthquake of 1783 and thanks to the work of the tide, it was connected to the mainland.

 It is one of the most popular summer resorts in Puglia, this town of only 5000 inhabitants, made up of whitewashed houses and small streets that intersect each other.
 The autumn sea here reveals many surprises, with quiet beaches and a beautiful old town.

 A walk through Otranto will inevitably bring you to know the wonderful cathedral and the Aragonese castle, but not only.
 The walls and ramparts are still standing and visible.
 Moving a little further out of town you can also admire the unusual spectacle of the bauxite quarry with the lake of green water and the banks of red soil.

 Otranto, moreover, due to its geographical position is the first place in Italy where new year is celebrated.
 An original idea to put on the 'beaches in Italy in autumn and winter' list.